Sea to Summit Hydraulic Review

 The Sea to Summit Hydraulic measures 13 inches wide by 8 inches deep and 28 inches tall.
 This 35-liter pack is made out of 600D TPU laminated nylon and sports a removable backpack harness with padded shoulder straps and a nylon waist belt.
 It also features four welded nylon lash patches for easy attachment to your craft of choice.

 This product may serve well for casual river days or to store gear that can handle the potential of getting a little wet.
 If you're worried about your raft getting flipped and your bag getting dragged through the white water, we tested several other options that offer significantly better protection.
+Alternatively, if you use a two-bag system, with your gear stored within lightweight dry bags inside this Sea to Summit bag, you will likely have dry gear at camp no matter what transpires.

 Ease of Use